Cambridge-ICCS/TCTrack/docs/getting-started/index.rst

 This getting started guide is intended for new users of TCTrack to get them up and running as quickly as possible whilst introducing the main concepts.
-More advanced users should consult the full :doc:`API documentation`<../api/index>`.
+More advanced users should consult the full :doc:`api documentation`<../api/index>`.

+After reading the installation information here new users may wish to work through the :doc:`tutorial `<tutorial>` to see examples of how TCTrack is used and familiarise themselves with the workflow before using their own data.

 .. toctree::
    :maxdepth: 3